-Penetration testers generally uses port scan techniques for information gathering.
-Nmap is one of the most popular tool to find open ports.
+Penetration testers generally use port scan techniques for information gathering.
+Nmap is one of the most popular tools to find open ports.
 Netcat can provide port scan functionality.
 The advantage of

 netcat binary is enough for port scan and can be used for all operating systems like Windows, Linux, Unix, MacOS, BSD.

 We will use

-192.168.122.1 which can be also an domain name like
+192.168.122.1 which can be also a domain name like

 poftut.com .
 The port range is specified as